DLR-RM/rafcon-task-planner-plugin/pages/tutorials/robex_seismic_network_example.md

 ## 3.3 PDDL Task Plan

-This is the Plan, [Fast Downward Planning System](http://www.fast-downward.org/Releases)
+The resulting state machine was generated based on this plan.
+It was created by the [Fast Downward Planning System](http://www.fast-downward.org) during the task planning process (comments where added later on, to increase readability):

 ```Pddl